wtprince/tizen-docs/docs/application/dotnet/guides/multimedia/audio.md

 To query audio device information:

 -   To access device information:
-    1. Retrieve the list of the currently connected audio devices with the `GetConnectedDevices()` method of the [Tizen.Multimedia.AudioManager](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.AudioManager.html) class:
+    1. Retrieve the list of the currently connected audio devices with the `GetConnectedDevices()` method of the [Tizen.Multimedia.AudioManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.AudioManager.html) class:

         ```
         IEnumerable<AudioDevice> connectedDevices = AudioManager.GetConnectedDevices();
         ```

-    2. Retrieve the device information from the [Tizen.Multimedia.AudioDevice](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.AudioDevice.html) class, which has the following properties:
+    2. Retrieve the device information from the [Tizen.Multimedia.AudioDevice](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.AudioDevice.html) class, which has the following properties:
         -   `Type`: Device type
         -   `IoDirection`: Device IO direction
         -   `Id`: Device ID
         -   `Name`: Device name
-        -   `State`: Device state
+        -   `IsRunning`: Device running state

--   To get a notification when the audio device connection or state changes, add event handlers for the `DeviceConnectionChanged` and `DeviceStateChanged` events of the `Tizen.Multimedia.AudioManager` class:
+-   To get a notification when the audio device connection or state changes, add event handlers for the `DeviceConnectionChanged` and `DeviceRunningChanged` events of the `Tizen.Multimedia.AudioManager` class:
     -   To receive a notification whenever the device connection state changes:

         ```